 Serves: Takoma/Langley Park

 What a donation buys:

-• $5,000 doubles SNAP (food stamp) farmers market purchases for 10 eligible families for the whole 25-week market season.
+- $5,000 doubles SNAP (food stamp) farmers market purchases for seven eligible families for the entire market season.

-• Weekly: Give cooking demonstrations with fresh vegetables at local schools.
+- Weekly: Give cooking demonstrations at local schools.

-• Weekly: Volunteer at the market to help elderly customers shop for produce.
+- Weekly: Volunteer at the market to help older customers shop for produce.